List of Vampire Hunter D novels: Deadened City

 Originally serialized monthly in Issatsu no Hon magazine from November 2017 through August 2018.

 The Visitor in Black

 Originally announced with the working title D — The Visitor in Black (Ｄ－黒い訪問者, D — Kuroi Hōmonsha).

 Mountain Demon

 Originally serialized monthly in Issatsu no Hon magazine from September 2018 through June 2019.

 Dark Witchsong

 Originally serialized monthly in Issatsu no Hon magazine under the title D — Rivals in the Wind (Ｄ－龍虎風, D — Ryūkokaze) from July 2019 through May 2020.

 The Assassins' Stronghold

 Demon Howl Expedition

 Originally serialized monthly in Issatsu no Hon magazine from June 2020 through March 2021.

 Bloodwind Trail

 Originally serialized monthly in Issatsu no Hon magazine from April 2021 through January 2022.

+Dawnshadow Legion

+Originally serialized monthly in Issatsu no Hon magazine from February 2022 through November 2022.

+Chronicle of the Mystic Battle in Demonvale

+Originally serialized monthly in Issatsu no Hon magazine from December 2022 through October 2023.

+Wicked Resurrection

+Originally serialized monthly in Issatsu no Hon magazine from November 2023 through August 2024.

 Omnibus editions

 Book One

 Collects the first three volumes of the series: Vampire Hunter D, Raiser of Gales, and Demon Deathchase.

 Book Two

-Collects volumes four through six of the series: Tale of the Dead Town, The Stuff of Dreams, and Pilgrimage of the Sacred and the Profane.
+Collects volumes 4 through 6 of the series: Tale of the Dead Town, The Stuff of Dreams, and Pilgrimage of the Sacred and the Profane.